-2 The Office of Gas and Electricity Markets (Ofgem)
+&lt;sup>2 The Office of Gas and Electricity Markets (Ofgem) The independent national regulatory authority that regulates the gas and electricity networks in Great Britain.

-3 RIIO is an acronym for the phrase Revenue set to deliver strong Incentives, Innovation and Outputs.
+&lt;sup>3 RIIO is an acronym for the phrase Revenue set to deliver strong Incentives, Innovation and Outputs.
+Ofgem (2010), "RIIO: A new way to regulated energy networks - Final Decision", page 3.